YoannaPo/Twitter-Bot/README.md

 ## Requirements

-Twitter developer account
+* Twitter Developer Account
+(Sign up for a separate account for your Twitter Bot and then apply for Twitter Developer Account - https://developer.twitter.com/en)
-Python3.8
+* Python3.8
-Python virtual environment
+* Python virtual environment
-Hosting Server or Cloud
+* Hosting Server or Cloud

 ## General info